sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ### Overall Interpretation

-Overall, Random Forest Regression was the best-performing model, achieving the lowest error and highest R² score.
-Polynomial Regression provided a useful baseline but was less accurate, while the Neural Network performed poorly.
+Random Forest Regression was selected as the final model because it produced the lowest error values and the highest R² score.
+This model was therefore used to generate the Richmond Park predicted NDVI map and to test whether the model could be applied to Epping Forest.

-This shows that model complexity does not guarantee better performance.
-For this dataset, Random Forest was most effective because it could capture non-linear relationships between Sentinel-2 spectral bands and NDVI.
-Random Forest was therefore selected as the final model for producing predicted NDVI maps and testing spatial generalisation on Epping Forest.

 ## Prediction Maps